ngugijames/javascript-awesomeness/Homework 1/instructions.md

-# Introduction to Computer Graphics Assignment One
+# Introduction to Computer Graphics Assignment 1

 YOU MUST PROVIDE THE FOLLOWING IN SOME TYPE OF CONTAINER (tar,,zip, etc)
 - A README DESCRIBING WHAT YOU DID AND DID NOT DO, YOUR ENVIRONMENT,